Tivim: Tivim Train Station

 One of the main stations for North Goa can be found at Tivim (also called Thivim).
 It is part of the north–south line and trains from Bombay (Mumbai) and Kerala stop in this small station.

-Tivim (Thivim) came on the rail route of India, after the building of the Konkan Railway in the 1990s.
+Tivim came on the rail route of India, after the building of the Konkan Railway in the 1990s.

 This station lies at an elevation of 23 m above sea level, and is part of the Konkan Railway/Konkan zone, in the division of Karwar.
 It is located just off the Mapusa-Bicholim road at Thivim, Bardez, North Goa.